Jesperkemist/documentation-test-v1/docs/data_schemas/experimental_procedures/methods/AtomicLayerDeposition.md

 ### Numerical quantities
-??? "time_in_solution"
+??? "duration"
-    The total time of all the procedure.
+    The total time of the procedure.

     * type: float
-    * unit: s
+    * unit: minute
-    * example: 60
+    * example: 15

 ??? "substrate_temperature"
     The temperature of the substrate during the activity.